dkorunic/e-dnevnik-bot/README.md

 - `-i`: interval between polls when in daemon/service mode (at minimum 1h, default 1h),
 - `-r`: retries between unsuccessful attempts to scrape and/or send alerts (default 3),
 - `-t`: sends a test message to all configured messaging services,
-- `-v`: enables verbose/debug messages for more insight into bot operation and by default this is disabled.
+- `-v`: enables verbose/debug messages for more insight into bot operation and by default this is disabled,
+- `-l`: enables colorized console logging with JSON output disabled.

 --